vibrant-games/content/README.md

 # content
 NPCs, artwork, factions, etc.

+## Directories
 Directory structure is as follows:

-## npcs
+### npcs
 NPC YAML files to go here.

-### npcs/template
-For the template NPC, showing how to lay out an NPC YAML file.

-### npcs/sandbox
-For unfinished NPCs, works in progress, collaborating on NPCs.

-Currently only a 0 byte DUMMY.yaml file is here, which we'll remove.

-### npcs/review
-NPCs to be reviewed before pushing to production.

-Currently only a 0 byte DUMMY.yaml file is here, which we'll remove.

-(Eventually we'll probably need more directories for submission-related stuff, but this will do for now.)

-### npcs/production
-What the world sees, the live NPCs.

-Currently only a 0 byte DUMMY.yaml file is here, which we'll remove.

 ## images
 Artwork for the NPCs etc.

-### images/template
+### templates
-Template sizing for artwork image files.

-Currently only a 0 byte DUMMY.jpg file is here, which we'll remove.
+For the template NPC, showing how to lay out an NPC YAML file, and template images for artwork, to show dimensions for NPC art, and so on.

+## branches
+Branch structure is as follows:

-### images/sandbox
+### sandbox
-Incomplete artwork.

-Currently only a 0 byte DUMMY.jpg file is here, which we'll remove.
+For unfinished NPCs and artwork, works in progress, collaborating on NPCs, and so on.

-### images/review
+### main
-Artwork that we'll review before pushing to production.
+NPCs to be reviewed before pushing to production.

-Currently only a 0 byte DUMMY.jpg file is here, which we'll remove.
+(Eventually we'll probably need more branches for submission-related stuff, but this will do for now.)

-### images/production
+### production
-The live artwork that the world sees.

-Currently only a 0 byte DUMMY.jpg file is here, which we'll remove.
+What the world sees, the live NPCs and so on.